 With strata title ownership, Tasman Ecovillage offers private space for your own home together with an abundance of shared spaces that encourage interaction with the community.
 Common property includes the community kitchen and dining area, barbecues, common rooms, laundry, sauna, tennis courts and 19 acres (7.8ha) of common ground including the dams and the creek.
 There are also some established gardens.

-As at January 2018, there are approximately 30 full time residents.
-The ages of the children vary from Otis who is only a few months old to Hannah who is 17.
+As at November 2018, there are approximately 30 full time residents.
+The ages of the children vary from Otis who is one year old to Hannah who is 18.
 We are a diverse group of people with some born in Tasmania and others born elsewhere in Australia and some born overseas.
 There are a range of ages from young families to retirees.

 In addition to the residents, there are often other national and international visitors (especially in the warmer months) who stay to learn and help.

 Decision-making and other group processes have been established to help resolve differences and promote harmony.

 Apart from the motel and café, other businesses In Tasman Ecovillage include Fat Beets Food Hub who supply freshly grown vegies (mostly grown on site) and bulk store items and home based businesses such as web development and accounting services and short term accommodation (e.g. via Airbnb).

 The development is proceeding gradually and infrastructure is installed as home site sales permit.
 Most of the "Pod A" housing cluster is already sold and with the remaining services currently being installed, the residential home sites in Pods B, C and D are now all available for sale.
 Pod E is reserved for low income housing such as a Community Land Trust or similar so no home sites in Pod E are available yet.

 Tasman Ecovillage is located within Nubeena, a regional seaside village in the south east of Tasmania approximately one and a half hours drive from Hobart.